ramachandraaa/marvel/level0.md

 # TASK 2:- *API*

-## *Crop data fetching from the Self made backend web App*
+## *Crop Data Fetching from the Self-Made Backend Web App*

 ###  Project Overview

-This is a simple *Movie Search Application* that allows users to search for movies and view details dynamically using an external API.
+This is a simple *Crop Data Fetching Application* that allows users to search for crop information and view details dynamically using a **self-made backend API** developed in *Spring Boot*.

-### ⚡Technologies Used
+### ⚡ Technologies Used

-- *HTML*: For the web page structure
+* *HTML*: For the web page structure
-- *CSS*: For styling the application
+* *CSS*: For styling the application
-- *JavaScript*: For API calls, event handling, and DOM manipulation
+* *JavaScript*: For API calls, event handling, and DOM manipulation
-- *TMDb API*: The Movie Database API
-&nbsp - Used to search for movies based on a user query
- &nbsp- Displays movie posters, titles, ratings, release dates, and overviews
-- *GitHub Pages*: To host the website
-- *GitHub*: To store project code and version control
+* *Spring Boot API*:
+    - Custom backend API built to fetch crop-related data
+    - Provides structured responses in JSON format (crop name, type, price, availability, etc.)
+  ---
 ![Screenshot 1](https://raw.githubusercontent.com/ramachandraaa/marvel/refs/heads/main/WhatsApp%20Image%202025-09-11%20at%2016.40.32_812ff52d.jpg)

 ---